-Many modern designs use a differential pair of traces between components.
-When compared to a single trace, differential configurations are less susceptible to interference from adjacent traces and generate less interference.
+Many designs use a differential pair of traces between components.
+When compared to a single line trace (single ended), differential configurations are less susceptible to interference from adjacent traces and generate less interference.

 To be effective, they need to be matched i.e.: